‘There is a creature stirring’

 - Justice Lee

-Lake Arrowhead, San Bernardino National Forest, California, USA
+Lake Arrowhead in San Bernardino National Forest, Los Angeles and San Francisco, California,

 In the UK, the film was released on DVD as A Nightmare Christmas on 21st November 2016 by 101 Films.